 Guidelines for Authors

 The Journal of Family & Consumer Sciences (JFCS) is the official publication of the American Association of Family & Consumer Sciences (AAFCS).
 Its purpose, expressed by the mission statement, is "To be the premier journal in the family and consumer sciences profession and to embody the mission of AAFCS."
 As such, the JFCS publishes peer-reviewed articles and practical information that promotes the well-being of individuals; strong, resilient, and sustainable families; and supportive communities.
 The JFCS is published four times per year: February, May, August, and November.
-The acceptance rate is 60%.
+The acceptance rate is approximately 50%, which is in part due to a willingness to have authors continue to revise manuscripts until they meet rigorous standards.

 A list of themes for each issue is published in the November issue each year and is posted on the AAFCS website.
 Authors who are submitting for a specific theme issue should identify that issue in their cover letter.
 (Submitting for a specific theme is not required.)